codebeaver-ai/codebeaver-ai/README.md

   from: pytest # The Unit testing framework you want to use
 ```

-Run it!
-You need to have an OpenAI API key and Chrome installed.
+That's it.
+To run it, you need to have an OpenAI API key and Chrome installed.

 ```bash
 export OPENAI_API_KEY="your-openai-api-key"